lucianoengdev/Investimentos_x_Acidentes/README.md

 - a baseline modeling script in `analysis/04_modelagem.py`;
 - an experimental feature-testing script in `analysis/05_trymodels.py`;
+- a Random Forest-focused improvement script in `analysis/05a_random_forest.py`;
 - model comparison using Logistic Regression, Decision Tree and Random Forest;
 - threshold-based classification using `predict_proba`;
 - feature experiments such as removing redundant spatial variables, separating collision types, simplifying time variables and comparing corrected kilometer representations.
+- class-imbalance experiments using undersampling for the fatal-crash minority class.

-The baseline findings and next modeling decisions are documented in `reports/04_modeling_baseline_and_next_steps.md`.
+The baseline findings and next modeling decisions are documented in `reports/04_modeling_baseline_and_next_steps.md` and `reports/04a_model_improvement_strategy.md`.

 ## Repository Structure